 Now that you’ve found your recording space, test out the acoustics.
-You may not be with happy how it’s sounding as it bounces off the walls.
-You can adjust this by diffusing the sound.
-This can be done by simply filling the room with furniture such as a sofa, bean bag chair, or pillows.
+Sound bounces off walls, so you may not be happy with how the final sound is in your recorded video.
+However, you can easily adjust your acoustics by diffusing the sound be done by simply filling the room with furniture such as a sofa, bean bag chair, or pillows.
 This will reduce the amount of echo in the room, making the sound more easily absorbed.

 Another option would be set up acoustic foam.
 The foam helps control the sound, giving you the clear sound that you need.

 Gear for your DIY recording studio

 Now that you have a studio you’re comfortable working in, it’s time to work on getting some equipment to make the recording actually happen!
-Below are the five most basic pieces of equipment you’ll need to get started:
+Below are the five most basic pieces of gear you’ll need to get started:

-If you are looking for that “next level”, a DSLR provides more features that pay more attention to detail.
+If you are looking for that “next level” video recording device, a DSLR provides more features that pay more attention to detail.
 A DSLR will provide better quality for videos in low-light situations, offer multiple lens options for wide, medium and tight shots, and even have better color balance options.
 However, they can also be limited on how long they can record, so keep that in mind.

 Audio is critical to your video, therefore it’s important to choose a microphone that’s going to deliver the best quality for you.
-Even if your visuals are top-notch, if you have bad audio, your audience is going to tune you out.
-However, taking the time to find the right microphone will go a long way in helping you create better videos.
+Even if your visuals are top-notch, your audience will stop watching your video if the audio is bad.
+Taking the time to find the right microphone will go a long way in helping you create better videos.

 3. Studio lights

-For a video with a single subject, try playing around with the three-point lighting design by placing two lights on either side of your subject at 45-degree angles and a third behind or above your subject.
+For a video with a single subject, try playing around with three-point lighting design by placing two lights on either side of your subject at 45-degree angles and a third behind or above your subject.
 This design adds dimension and moderates shadows and contrast, but still separates the subject from the background.

 4. Green screen backdrop

 The best part is, it doesn’t have to be fancy or complicated!
 You can create a DIY green screen by purchasing some inexpensive fabric to use as your backdrop.
 Just make sure that you light your subject separately from your background and that they are far enough from the green screen to be easily keyed out in post-production.

-Video editing software
+5. Video editing software

 Once you’ve gathered all of your footage, you can upload it onto a video editing software to implement additional effects and features to polish up your content.
-We recommend TechSmith Camtasia, which you can check out here!